 The circuit boosts the dwindling voltage but delivers it in pulses too rapid to see.
 As a result, the LED seems to shine constantly, even though it’s really powered less than half the time.
 Mount the joule thief on a D-size-battery holder, and it makes a handy flashlight, one that gives your old batteries new life.

-This article originally appeared in the Popular Science, July 2015 issue of under the title “A Flashlight That Runs on Dead Batteries.”
-Stats
+This article originally appeared in the July 2015 issue of Popular Science, under the title “A Flashlight That Runs on Dead Batteries.”

 The battery box has a negative end (with a spring contact and a black wire) and a positive end (with a red wire), plus small holes at all four corners.
 Route the wires out through the holes nearest the terminals to which they are attached.
 Loop the black wire across the negative end of the box and back in the opposite corner on the same end.
 Then run it down the long inside edge and out again on the positive end, opposite the red wire.